AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-5.md

 ### The Principle of Least Privilege (PoLP)

-As we know, each module in Node.js has its own scope.
-How does Node.js achieve this?
+As we know, each module in Nodejs has its own scope.
+How does Nodejs achieve this?
 In JavaScript, we follow the Principle of Least Privilege (PoLP), which is related to functions and scope.
 If you're unfamiliar, you can Google it.
 The idea is to only expose what is necessary to the global scope, keeping everything else private.
 To achieve PoLP, wrap your code in a function or immediately invoke it (IIFE).
-This is how modules in Node.js work.
+This is how modules in Nodejs work.
 You can learn more about PoLP from [this Stack Overflow post](https://stackoverflow.com/questions/6010211/in-node-js-how-would-i-follow-the-principle-of-least-privilege) or watch [this YouTube video](https://www.youtube.com/watch?v=lW_erSjyMeM&t=10s&pp=ygUYYmxvY2sgc2NvcGUgYW5kIHNob2FkaW5n).
 Here's a tip: mention PoLP in your next interview to impress the interviewer.
 Want a mock interview with me?
 [Click here to schedule one now](https://topmate.io/aat/).

 [](https://topmate.io/aat/)

 ### How modules and require work

-Now you understand that when you `require` something in Node.js, the entire code is wrapped in a function (essentially an IIFE).
+Now you understand that when you `require` something in Nodejs, the entire code is wrapped in a function (essentially an IIFE).
 This is how PoLP works, making the code private and inaccessible to other modules unless explicitly exported.
-The `module` keyword in your file is available because Node.js passes it as an object to the IIFE while converting your module code.
+The `module` keyword in your file is available because Nodejs passes it as an object to the IIFE while converting your module code.
 Below are two examples: one without PoLP and one with PoLP.
 Remember, PoLP is just about hiding code from the outside environment.

 Why this example: first we show code without any privacy so you can see how values leak; then we contrast with a protected version.